Creature Care Cards

 Humidity and Shedding

 While bearded dragons are a desert species, they still need some humidity, especially during shedding times.
-Humidity levels should be between 35-40%.
+Humidity levels should be between 20-40%.
 Bearded dragons can be soaked in a shallow bath of warm water, especially during shedding time.
+They will often poop in the bath and they can inflate themselves with air to float in the water, so do not be concerned if your dragon is suddenly full of air!

 Picture